visualizedata/george-sieniawski-thesis/README.md

 ## Key Research Questions
 * to what extent is homeporting/idleness the default state of the carrier fleet?
-* when carriers move, which activities predominate? antipiracy vs. routine SLOC patrol vs. power projection vs. humanitarian aid vs. other OCO?
+* when carriers move, which activities predominate? antipiracy vs. routine SLOC patrol vs. power projection vs. humanitarian aid vs. [OCO](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/budget/fy2018/oco.pdf)?
-* from a national security/FONOPs perspective, how might we define the most important ISLs/SLOCs?
+* from a national security/[FONOPs](https://thediplomat.com/tag/fonops/) perspective, how might we define the most important ISLs/SLOCs?
 * to what extent does carrier coverage correlate with the most important ISLs/SLOCs?
 * from an economic security perspective, how might we define the most important cargoes?
 * to what extent does carrier coverage correlate with the most important cargoes?